chef/chef-web-docs/chef_master/source/supermarket.rst

           "recipe[my_supermarket_wrapper::default]"
         ]

-Now we ssh into the Supermarket node
+Now start a chef-client run on the Supermarket node.
+One way is to ssh to the Supermarket host.

    .. code-block:: bash

       $ (your workstation) ssh ubuntu@your-supermarket-node-public-dns

-And once we’re in the node, we run chef-client.
+And once on the host, run chef-client.
 This will install and configure Supermarket.

    .. code-block:: bash